 This is a high rate for all forms of marketing (knock on wood).
-Average across all industries email marketing open rate is 15-25%.
-While Facebook click-through-rate is 2-5%.
-And Instagram click-through-rate is 0.5%
+The average email marketing open rate across all industries is 15-25%.
+While the Facebook click-through-rate is 2-5%, and the Instagram click-through-rate is 0.5%.

 Averages for artists specifically on MailChimp are:

 So email marketing for artists still remains quite effective.
 People still love art and artists and like to hear from them.

 And on this pleasant note...
 Let's get to writing!
 Emails at least :)